wp-plugins/wp-crm/readme.txt

 == Screenshots ==

-1. Main View
+1. Main view and filter
-2. User Editing
+2. User editing
-3. Contact Form
+4. Incoming contact messages overview
-4. Contact Messages
+3. Example of the contact form in action

 == Upgrade Notice ==